COIT's Water Damage Restoration Services include

 1. Immediate Inspection

-At this point, you may take advantage of our inventory and pack-out services, in which we pack out your possessions, store, and clean them.
+At this point, you may take advantage of our inventory and pack-out services, during which we pack out your possessions, clean and store them.

 2. Industrial Grade Drying

 Technicians will begin with water extraction, using powerful, truck-mounted equipment to remove standing water.
 Specialized drying equipment such as dehumidifiers and air movers will be installed to speed the dehumidification process.
-Dehumidification of floors, walls, and other structures is especially important, as it helps prevent mold growth and lasting secondary water damage.
-Technicians will carefully monitor the drying process, record moisture levels, and make necessary adjustments until Equilibrium Moisture Content (EMC) has been reached.
-Finally in case of sewage leak, the COIT sewage cleanup and decontamination team will be there to take care of this matter.
+Dehumidification of floors, walls and other structures is especially important, as it helps prevent mold growth and lasting secondary water damage.
+Technicians will carefully monitor the drying process, record moisture levels and make necessary adjustments until Equilibrium Moisture Content (EMC) has been reached.
+Finally, in the case of a sewage leak, the COIT sewage cleanup and decontamination team will be there to take care of this matter.

 3. Repairs, Sanitization, Deodorization

-After your property is dry, it will be inspected to determine if further structural repairs, sanitization, or deodorization are necessary.
+After your property is dry, it will be inspected to determine if further structural repairs, sanitization or deodorization are necessary.
 The odors of water damage will naturally fade as the drying process comes to an end, but in special cases, technicians may use specialized equipment to eliminate lingering odors.
 Should mold be detected, COIT has trained mold remediation specialists who will work quickly to clean and sanitize your space.
-COIT have also trained